foolish-engineer/LeetCode/README.md

 # LeetCode

+Leetcode attempts in Java, and Go language.

-Steps to build and run programs:
+Steps to build and run Java programs:

 1) Use an IDE and import the project as maven project.
 2) Maven will build project automatically and download dependencies from maven's central repository.